desirepath41/visualCaptcha-PHP/README.md

 ### POST `/try`

-Thi is just a sample route, where we post the form to, and where the visualCaptcha validation takes place.
+This is just a sample route, where we post the form to, and where the visualCaptcha validation takes place.

 ## License